spaze/phpstan-disallowed-calls/README.md

 [![PHP Tests](https://github.com/spaze/phpstan-disallowed-calls/workflows/PHP%20Tests/badge.svg)](https://github.com/spaze/phpstan-disallowed-calls/actions?query=workflow%3A%22PHP+Tests%22)

 There are some functions, methods, and constants which should not be used in production code.
-One good example is `var_dump()`, it is often used to quickly debug problems but should be removed before commiting the code.
+One good example is `var_dump()`, it is often used to quickly debug problems but should be removed before committing the code.
 And sometimes it's not.

 Another example would be a generic logger.
 Let's say you're using one of the generic logging libraries but you have your own logger that will add some more info, or sanitize data, before calling the generic logger.
 Your code should not call the generic logger directly